pablogguz/subincomeR/cran-comments.md

-## subincome R 0.3.0
+## subincome R 0.4.0

 In this version I have:
-* Updated the link to the DOSE dataset repository to reflect the new version 2.10
+* Updated the link to the DOSE dataset repository to reflect the new version 2.11
+* Removed the `extrafont` dependency which triggered an error

 ## Test environments
 * local Windows 10 install, R 4.3.1